Invest In Ethical With These Sustainable, Vegan Bag Brands

 16. Stella McCartney

 You can’t talk about vegan bags without mentioning Stella McCartney.
 The British designer has been pioneering ethical fashion for the entirety of her career, and has never used animal leather in her collections.
-While the designer previously used polyester- and polyurethane-based vegan leathers in her collections, the Stella McCartney lineup now comprises several eco-friendly options made from mushroom and apple leather, as well as innovative plastic-free plant-based performance materials like MIRUM.
-The most iconic Stella McCartney design is undeniably the Falabella, recognisable by the chain lining the perimeter of its geometric form.
+While the designer previously used polyester- and polyurethane-based vegan leathers in her collections, the Stella McCartney lineup now comprises several eco-friendly options made from mushroom and apple leather, as well as innovative plastic-free plant-based performance materials like mirum.
+The most iconic Stella McCartney design is undeniably the Falabella, recognisable by the chain lining the perimeter of its geometric form, however the new Ryder shoulder bag is a strong contender for the next it girl handbag.

 17. Kaila Katherine